Payday Loans

 Payday loans are governed by the Payday Loans Act, 2008, which was initiated to protect borrowers and enshrine certain rights.
 Most pertinent amongst the Act’s tenets are the following points:

-• Borrowers cannot be charged more than 15% interest on the principal amount of a payday loan
+• Borrowers cannot be charged more than 15% interest on the loan amount

 • Lenders cannot sell or offer to sell any incremental and/or additional goods and services along with a payday loan